Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Details on Training

-Since the purpose of the RL finetuning stage is to enhance the pathway diversity by allowing the model to explore different reasoning paths that yield the same end product, only multi-step pathways, i.e., pathways with the number of steps $\ge 2$, were used as the training data. \name is finetuned using the AdamW optimizer~\citep{loshchilov2017adamw} with a learning rate of $1e-5$ for 1k steps. $\epsilon'$ was set to $0.2$ and $\beta$ was set to $1e-4$.
-A batch size per GPU was set to 2 with a gradient batch accumulation of 4, and 4 NVIDIA A100 GPUs were used.
-The training took about 5 hours.
+ReaSyn's autoregressive model was trained using the dataset of $(\bm{x},\bm{p})$ pairs with the next token prediction loss (Eq.~(\ref{eq:autoregressive_loss})).
+The AdamW optimizer~\citep{loshchilov2017adamw} with a learning rate of $3e-4$ for 500k steps was used.
+A batch size per GPU was set to 64, and 8 NVIDIA A100 GPUs were used.
+The training took about 5 days. \looseness=-1

+We implement Edit Bridge based on the codebase\footnote{\url{https://github.com/TheMatrixMaster/edit-flows-demo}}.
+ReaSyn's Edit Bridge model was trained using the dataset of $(\bm{x},\bm{z}_0,\bm{z}_1)$ triplets.
+The dataset was generated offline using our proposed Edit Bridge coupling.
+Specifically, given a $(\bm{x},\bm{p}_1)$ pair where $\bm{p}_1$ corresponds to the true pathway of molecule $\bm{x}$, we first generate $\bm{p}_0$ with the autoregressive model pretrained with the training procedure described above.
+In this paper, we used $\bm{p}_\text{BU}$ without the bidirectional iterative cycle as $\bm{p}_0$.
+Then the aligned $(\bm{z}_0,\bm{z}_1)$ pair is obtained via the alignment process (explained in Section~\ref{app:edit_flow}).
+Generating 10.5M data points with 120 NVIDIA A100 GPUs took about 3 days.
+Using the dataset, the Edit Bridge model was trained with the Bregman loss objective (Eq.~(\ref{eq:edit_loss})).
+The AdamW optimizer~\citep{loshchilov2017adamw} with a learning rate of $3e-4$ for 500k steps was used.
+A batch size per GPU was set to 128, and 8 NVIDIA A100 GPUs were used.